 Part A permits control activities with a range of environmental impacts, including:

 - accident prevention

 Part A (1) installations or mobile plants are regulated by the Environment Agency, whereas Part A (2) installations or mobile plants are regulated by the local authority.

 Part B permits control activities which cause emissions to air.
 The permit your business requires depends on the specific processes involved and resulting emissions.

 Part B installations or mobile plants are regulated by the local authority, except waste operations which are regulated by the Environment Agency.

 All applications should give all the information the authority needs to make a decision and must include the relevant fee.

 If your application does not include all the required information a request for additional information will be made delaying any decision.
 If any additional information requested is not provided the application will be deemed to be withdrawn.

 The application must be from the operator of the regulated facility.
 For waste operations no license will be granted unless required planning permission has first been granted.

-Applications are then decided within 4 months of receipt, or 3 months for dry cleaners and small oil burners.
+Applications are then decided within 4 months of receipt, or 3 months for dry cleaners.